Financial-Times/origami-labels/README.md

 ### Changing a label colour

 Add the new color value to the `colors` object.
 Change the `color` property for the label you wish to update.

+## Development

+If your changes are not breaking, feel free to push them to the `v1` branch, and they'll be picked up by every repo running `v1`.

+If your changes ARE breaking, then you should create a `v2` branch and update your chosen repo to use the new workflow.